History of Ras Al Khaimah: The British Protectorate and the Trucial States

 The 1819 British attack was disastrous for the Qawasim.
 From then on, the British had political and military supremacy in the region, which lasted for 151 years.
-From the signing of the General Peace Treaty of 1820, to Britain’s withdrawal from the Arabian Gulf on 1 December 1971, Britain’s role in the affairs of Ras Al Khaimah and other emirates was integral to the formation of the United Arab Emirates.
+From the signing of the General Peace Treaty of 1820, to Britain's withdrawal from the Persian Gulf on 1 December 1971, Britain's role in the affairs of Ras Al Khaimah and other emirates was integral to the formation of the United Arab Emirates.
 Ras Al Khaimah remained under British occupation until July 1820, when the garrison of 800 soldiers left for the island of Qeshm.

 A ten-year truce was eventually signed on 1 June 1843.
 This, in turn, led to the Perpetual Maritime Truce of 1853, which was signed on 4 May of that year.
 Sheikh Sultan signed as the “Chief of the Joasmees”, with the treaty committing the signatories, as well as their heirs and successors, to “conclude together a lasting and inviolable peace from this time forth in perpetuity”.
 From then on, this area, which was previously referred to as the ‘Pirate Coast’, came to be known as the Trucial Coast, and the tribal confederations were called the Trucial States.

 Formation of the Federation

 British involvement in the internal affairs of the Trucial States gradually increased over the twentieth century.
 During this time, Britain commissioned numerous expeditions to find oil, which led to the eventual discovery of oil, which increased the economic importance of the Trucial States.

-The British had neglected the social and economic development of the Trucial States, which displease Sheikh Saqr, who sought to invest in Ras Al Khaimah’s agricultural potential.
+The British had neglected the social and economic development of the Trucial States, which displease Sheikh Saqr, who sought to invest in Ras Al Khaimah's agricultural potential.
 The creation of a modern interstate transportation network increased connectivity and brought the seven states closer together, both physically and psychologically.
 It was one of many initiatives that promoted common cause among the leaders during the existence of the Trucial States Council and paved the way for the emergence of the United Arab Emirates.